nathanielolejr/QR-Code-Scanner-with-Google-Sheets-Logging/README.md

 - Data logged to **Google Sheets** for reporting

 ## 📂 Project Structure
-- `Code.gs` – Backend logic for logging scans and dropdown data
+- `Code.gs` – Backend logic for logging scans and providing dropdown data
-- `index.html` – Frontend with site/location inputs, QR modal, and scripts
+- `index.html` – Frontend with site/location dropdowns, barcode input, and modal for user entry

 ## 🚀 Setup
 1. Create a Google Sheet with: